On Thanksgiving Eve 1971, a man calling himself Dan Cooper skyjacked a Northwest Orient flight travelling from Portland to Seattle.

 2) He is the only one of the three DNA-compared suspects that the FBI has not publicly stated didn't match the partial Cooper DNA profile.

 3) He was formerly employed by Boeing as a technical editor with access to the commercial and aerospace divisions.

 4) He was an expert skydiver with smoke jumping experience and described as a maverick and fearless in skydiving circles.

 5) He was living in Nepal during the skyjacking, not employed at the time (2 ½ years), and provided an alibi that has since been disproved.

-6) He opened a confidential numbered bank account in 1971.
+6) He revealed he opened a confidential numbered bank account in 1971.